911: Devil Fish

 Kick!
 Punch!
 It’s all in the mind!

-A reference to the 1996 video game PaRappa the Rapper; in the first level of the game, the player is taught how to fight to the tune of a rap that goes, “Kick!
+In the first level of the 1996 video game PaRappa the Rapper, the player is taught how to fight to the tune of a rap that goes, “Kick!
 Punch!
 It’s all in the mind/If you wanna test me, I’m sure you’ll find/The things I’ll teach ya is sure to beat ya/But nevertheless you’ll get a lesson from teacher.”

 You bastard, Lou Reed!